-limits the application of deep CNNs to the tracking field.
-The main reason is that obtaining a powerful and efficient deep model needs large-scale annotated data.
+Actually, the use of deep networks in visual tracking is never a smooth ride.
+The deficiency of labeled data in visual tracking limits the application of deep CNNs to the tracking field.
+The main reason is that obtaining an efficient deep model needs large-scale annotated data.
 However, in visual tracking, the annotated samples are cropped from the first frame in a video, which are too few to train the complex CNNs with millions of parameters.
-To handle this problem, two types of CNNs based visual tracking methods have been proposed from the perspective of sample collection.
-The first type of methods [23], [32] adopt the CNNs trained on object detection or image classification datasets to the tracking field and regard them as a feature extraction tool.
+To handle this problem, two types of CNNs based tracking methods have been proposed from the perspective of sample collection.
+The first type in [22], [32] adopts the CNNs trained on object detection or image classification datasets to the tracking field and regard them as a feature extraction tool.
 However, it may not be suitable for the tracking problem by transferring deep models from a non-tracking field.
-Moreover, a largescale dataset, which could be used to train a CNN model for visual tracking, is still unavailable.
-And it needs tremendous resources and efforts to annotate a benchmark for training deep trackers.
-Hence, the second type of trackers [25], [30] collect training samples from the barely available annotated tracking benchmarks and consider the CNN as a classifier to distinguish the target from the complex background.
-The above deep methods are trained with labeled samples to achieve impressive tracking performance, but they ignore the unlabeled samples which are the most common and almost innumerable in visual tracking data.
+Moreover, a large-scale dataset, which could train a CNN model for visual tracking, is still unavailable.
+And it needs tremendous efforts to annotate a benchmark for training deep trackers.
+Hence, the second type of trackers [24], [29] collect training samples from the barely available annotated tracking benchmarks and consider the CNN as a classifier to distinguish the target from the complex background.
+The above deep methods are trained with labeled samples to achieve impressive tracking performance, but they ignore the unlabeled samples which are the most common data in visual tracking.
 In this paper, we attempt to make an effective use of those unlabeled and labeled samples together for accurate target location.

-Visual data, including labeled and unlabeled samples, on a high dimensional space often lie on a manifold with a smaller dimensionality than the original space [39].
-To exploit the geometry of a high dimensional sample space, manifold regularization has been proposed by combining labeled and unlabeled data into a unified semi-supervised learning framework [4].
-It has been widely applied in many vision fields, such as data fusion, image retrieval, and classification.
-The deep learning algorithms under a manifold regularization framework [33], [17] are introduced as well.
+Visual data, including labeled and unlabeled samples, on a high dimensional space often lie on a manifold with a smaller dimensionality than the original space [40].
+To exploit the geometry of a high dimensional sample space, manifold regularization has been proposed by combining labeled and unlabeled data into a unified semi-supervised learning framework [3].
+It has been widely applied in many vision fields, such as data fusion and classification.
+The deep learning algorithms under a manifold regularization framework [15], [33] are introduced as well.
 But manifold regularized CNNs have not been generalized to the tracking problem.
 The major issue is that the training procedure of semi-supervised CNNs is time-consuming, which is not suitable for online visual tracking.
-To handle this problem, Lee [19] proposed pseudo labels for unlabeled samples to train a simple and efficient semi-supervised deep model, which is equivalent to entropy regularization [20] in effect theoretically.
+To handle this problem, Lee [18] proposed pseudo labels for unlabeled samples to train an efficient semi-supervised deep model, which is equivalent to entropy regularization [19].
 Inspired by the aforementioned methods, we generate the deduced labels for unlabeled data points under the manifold assumption and introduce an efficient tracker using CNNs.